How Trump’s return showed us what we’ve gained since he left

 The former president took the main stage and lied about his accomplishments, lied some more about winning the 2020 election, inflamed transphobia for culture war clout, and teased a third presidential run in 2024.
 Although there were encouraging signs of progress, like MSNBC and CNN not airing the speech, the address was accompanied on Twitter by a typical long tail of memes, impersonations, and dunks, dragging me back, kicking and screaming, to a pre-January 6 state of mind.

-It wasn’t until we were firmly entrenched in Trump country once again, though, that I realized the full breadth of how different the last five weeks have been.
+Once firmly entrenched in Trump country again, I realized the full breadth of how different the last five weeks have been.

-The absence of Trump has not manifested as a void that needs filling but rather as amorphous negative space into which suddenly anything might enter and remain for a while.
-It started on the day of Joe Biden’s inauguration when the anodyne meme of Bernie Sanders’ mittens enjoyed a shelf life far longer than it otherwise might have.
-It was a cute thing at first, and then it was very much no longer cute, but still, there he was in your Twitter timeline, clumsily photoshopped into another mildly unlikely place.
-It was the first hint of our newfound capacity for politics-adjacent frivolousness.
+The absence of Trump has not manifested as a void that needed filling but rather an amorphous negative space into which suddenly anything might enter and remain for a while.
+It started on the day of Joe Biden’s inauguration, when the anodyne meme of Bernie Sanders’ mittens enjoyed a shelf life far longer than it otherwise might have.
+It was cute at first, and then it was very much no longer cute, but still, there Bernie was, clogging up your Slack feed, clumsily photoshopped into another mildly unlikely place.
+It was the first hint of our newfound capacity for frivolousness, politics-adjacent and otherwise.

-Conversations could suddenly flourish where there once had been no oxygen available for them.
-Every Friday morning, people spent hours online talking about WandaVision, the newly minted most popular TV show in the world.
-When Phoebe Bridgers smashed her guitar during a spellbinding performance on SNL—a show that has only thrived, post-Trump, by the way—people argued about it throughout an entire Sunday afternoon for some reason.
-Stonksgate soaked up several days’ worth of attention, and the discourse around the New York Times documentary, Framing Britney Spears, has gone on for weeks, splitting up into mini-discourses about Justin Timberlake overall, Justin Timberlake’s shoddy behavior toward Janet Jackson, and much more.
+Conversations could suddenly flourish where there had once been no oxygen available.
+Every Friday morning, people now spend hours online talking about WandaVision, the newly minted most popular TV show in the world.
+When Phoebe Bridgers smashed her guitar to cap off a spellbinding performance on SNL—a show that has only thrived, post-Trump, by the way—people argued about it over an entire Sunday afternoon for some reason.
+Stonksgate soaked up several days’ worth of attention, and the discourse around the New York Times documentary, Framing Britney Spears, has gone on for weeks, splintering further into mini-discourses about Justin Timberlake overall, Justin Timberlake’s shoddy behavior toward Janet Jackson, and much more.

-The political stories that did take hold in the popular imagination over the past five weeks, whether it be Ted Cruz’s crisis-ditching Cancun jaunt or Marjorie QAnon’s omnidirectional instability, suggest that many beyond the typical sycophants do, in fact, miss the thrill of Trump.
-However, without Trump overshadowing the entire political playing field, reporters finally seemed to discover that this Governor Cuomo guy is maybe not the savior he portrayed himself to be in his book about saving New York from the novel coronavirus.
-Trump’s exit from the presidency may have nothing to do with Cuomo finally coming under the journalistic microscope, but the timing is notable.
+Several recent political stories, whether they be Ted Cruz’s crisis-ditching Cancun jaunt or Marjorie QAnon’s omnidirectional instability, have hung around in the popular imagination much longer than they might have five weeks ago, suggesting that many folks do, in fact, miss the thrill of Trump.
+However, without Trump overshadowing everything all the time, reporters finally seemed to discover that this Governor Cuomo guy is maybe not the savior he portrayed himself to be in his book about saving New York from the novel coronavirus.

+Trump’s exit from the presidency may have nothing to do with Cuomo finally coming under the journalistic microscope, but the timing is, shall we say, interesting.

-Aside from a lack of stories and conversations about Trump over the last five weeks, we’ve also been almost entirely spared from his commentary.
-Although he’s lately started going on Newsmax to comment on topics of the day such as Rush Limbaugh’s death and Tiger Woods’ traffic accident, Trump has only occasionally sent out messages like an angry letter to Mitch McConnell, which proved blissfully easy to ignore.
-Such dispatches may cross the transom but not in the way they did before when Trump was president and still on Twitter, when it felt like an artillery unit was delivering them with extreme prejudice.
+Apart from a newfound lack of stories and conversations about Trump, we’ve also been almost entirely spared from his commentary.
+Although he’s lately started going on Newsmax to comment on topics of the day such as Rush Limbaugh’s death and Tiger Woods’ traffic accident, Trump has traded his Twitter firehose bursts for occasional messages like his angry letter to Mitch McConnell, which proved blissfully easy to ignore.
+Such dispatches may cross the transom now, but not in the way they did before when Trump was president and it felt like an artillery unit was assigned to deliver them with extreme prejudice.

 Imagine all that we haven’t been hearing from Trump lately!
-We’ve missed out on his thoughts about everything related to the impeachment trial, the Neera Tanden confirmation figth, the implosion of The Lincoln Project, and the firings of Lou Dobbs and Gina Carano.
-Each of these instances inspired annoying conversations, sure, but nowhere near as annoying or prolonged as anything becomes once Trump puts his imprimatur on it.
+We’ve missed out on his thoughts about everything related to the impeachment trial, the Neera Tanden confirmation fight, the implosion of The Lincoln Project, and the firings of Lou Dobbs and Gina Carano.
+Each of these instances inspired annoying conversations, sure, but nowhere near as annoying or prolonged as anything becomes once Trump puts his imprimatur upon it.

 Up until his cursed CPAC speech, we hadn’t even heard him trash Joe Biden’s first month as president.
-There is an unspoken rule that former presidents are not supposed to criticize their successors, and it took a social media gag to hold Trump to that rule, albeit temporarily.
+It is an unspoken rule in American politics that former presidents are not to criticize their successors.
+What a fitting footnote to Trump’s turn. at the helm that it took a social media ban to hold him to that standard, albeit only temporarily.

-Perhaps Sunday’s break from Trump’s unenforced gag order was only temporary, too, though.
+Perhaps Trump’s triumphant return to the heads he formerly occupied rent-free was only temporary, too, though.

-After a brief flurry of hubbub around Trump’s majestic return to the spotlight, the conversation drifted elsewhere.
-Tweets about the former president sat alongside jokes about a line of dialogue from the latest episode of WandaVision, and then were dwarfed entirely by Golden Globes chatter.
+After a brief flurry of hubbub around his speech on Sunday, the conversation quickly drifted elsewhere online.
+Tweets about the former president sat alongside jokes about a polarizing line of dialogue from the latest episode of WandaVision, and then they were dwarfed entirely by Golden Globes chatter.

-Perhaps the thrill of Trump is easily replaced by the thrill of literally anything else grabbing and holding our collective attention at any time, something that seemed impossible for four years.
+Maybe the thrill of Trump is something that’s easily replaced by the thrill of literally anything else grabbing and holding our collective attention for days at a time, something that seemed impossible for long four years.